GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If you start removing things, if you get to the point where if you were to remove anything more it would not work any more — at this point it is beautiful.
+> ### The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
 >
-> ~ *Joe Armstrong (programmer)*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts